 Let us look at the backs of scarabs now.

 (It's not all that difficult to learn about the characteristic back designs you know....... get some books!
 It's all there.

 In fact one can tell a great deal by the back design and the sides as well.

 With the last one there you might say,"but I've seen that one in a museum"

 Here is a helpful seller of fakes who has given us both sides to look at!

-One of the problems with scarabs, for new collectors, and an something which fakers take advantage of , is that the basic shape is pretty simple and easily reproduced.
+One of the problems with scarabs, for new collectors, and is something which fakers take advantage of , is that the basic shape is pretty simple and easily reproduced.
 Add to that the fact that each scarab is unique and different, and though there are series which are similar or well nigh identical, the range is really quite vast.
 Because you have never seen the like before does not mean it's fake.

 So what should a new collector do?

-Well, apart form buying as many books as he/she can, and getting in touch with people who do know, handling as many genuine scarabs as possibe (through your local friendly dealer...of you are in London , contact me!) is an exceptionally useful thing to do.
+Well, apart form buying as many books as he/she can, and getting in touch with people who do know, handling as many genuine scarabs as possibe (through your local friendly dealer.....of you are in London , contact me!) is an exceptionally useful thing to do.

 Museums have collections but they are often displayed in such a way that it 's difficult to look at them closely.
 You really need to handle them and be able to peer at them closely with a x10 and even x 20 loupe, to become familiar with the types of cutting work which are genuine, and the types which definitely are not, and also the range of hieroglyph signs and other motifs.